PythonicCafe/pydokku/README.md

 After implementing a comprehensive set of plugins in order to be useful, the focus will be:

+- Warn the user regarding all data that only will be exported if running locally or via SSH with an user different of `dokku`
-- Implement type-checking tools to enforce the declared types are correct
+- Implement type-checking tools to enforce the declared types are correct (see `type-check` in `Makefile`)
 - Implement "real" tests for all missing plugin commands
-- List all data that only will be exported if running locally or via SSH with an user different of `dokku`
 - Create an API to `object_ensure` method (similar to `object_create`, but won't raise an error if the object already exists)
 - Define the concept of a "recipe", with variables for the context (similar to cookiecutter), the template itself and a